GA-repos/Big_O_Notation/README.md

   * O(n<sup>2</sup>)
   * O(log n)

-As we work through different examples today, try to think of a ruby or javascript implementation that applies to one of them and write it down somewhere.
+As we work through different examples today, try to think of a python or javascript implementation that applies to one of them and write it down somewhere.

 ---